KDE/documentation-develop-kde-org/content/docs/kirigami/connect_backend.md

 description: Connect a backend to do calculations and supply your user interface with data to display
 ---

-To integrate logic into the application, we need C++ backend classes that can do the important calculation.
+To integrate logic into the application, we need C++ backend classes that can do the important calculations.
 Writing logic in the QML files is discouraged, so try to move as much as possible to the backend, so QML is purely used for displaying the user interface, which is what it is best at.

 For your new backend class, create two new files called `backend.cpp` and `backend.h`.
 Don't forget to add the new cpp file to the executable in `src/CMakeLists.txt`, next to main.cpp.

-to the new header file (the one with the `.h` extension), add the following content:
+Add the following content to the new header file (the one with the `.h` extension):
 ```C++
 #pragma once